magician123/Web/README.md

-# myTutorials-Umbrella
+# Web
-This is a collection of the Tutorials that I am working on
+This is a collection of Web projects that I am working on